-This Christmas we will be hosting a little Christmas with only 5 adults and 2 children.
+We will be hosting a little Christmas with only five adults and two children this Christmas.

-Lots have changed for our Canadian family due to things beyond our control and are now only memories.
+Lots have changed for our Canadian family due to things beyond our control; they are only memories.

-With Covid 19, death and illness have crushed our hearts and at Christmas, it hurts the most.
+With Covid 19, death and illness have crushed our hearts, which hurts the most at Christmas.

-December is also a busy month for Mrs. CBB and I as we prepare for Christmas and our Anniversary.
+December is also a busy month for Mrs. CBB and me as we prepare for Christmas and our Anniversary.

-My Mrs. was a December bride as I asked her to marry me at Christmas in the middle of the year.
+My Mrs. was a December bride.
+I asked her to marry me at Christmas in the middle of the year.

-So, December is not only a time where family comes together but we plan a little something special for ourselves.
+So, December is not only a time when family comes together, but we plan something special for ourselves.

-Although, now that we have a 6-year-old unless we get a sitter it’s the three of us enjoying a family anniversary.
+However, now that we have a 6-year-old, unless we get a sitter, we are enjoying a family anniversary.

 Stress-Free Easy Christmas Desserts

-Christmas for many people is a stressful time for many reasons but planning is the key to holiday happiness.
+Christmas is stressful for many reasons, but planning is the key to happiness.

-When you host a Christmas Dinner, Christmas Eve Dinner you’ll need to plan and write everything you need in advance.
+When you host a Christmas Dinner or Christmas Eve Dinner, you must plan and write everything you need in advance.

-The last thing you want is to be running back and forth to the grocery store to get missed ingredients.
+The last thing you want is to run back and forth to the grocery store to get missed ingredients.

-Take deep breathes and start with the first chores you need to do and move to the next until you have to put your plan into motion.
+Take deep breaths, start with the first chores you must do, and move to the next until you have to put your plan into motion.

-Below are only a few of the things a host must do before having guests over for Christmas dinner and baking easy Christmas desserts.
+Below are a few things a host must do before having guests for Christmas dinner and baking easy Christmas desserts.

-- Hosting Christmas by sending invites and shopping for all the decor, beverages, alcohol and groceries, etc.
+- I am hosting Christmas by sending invites and shopping for decor, beverages, alcohol, groceries, etc.